razor-network/oracle-node/README.md

 docker exec -it razor-go razo addStake --address <address> --value <value> --logFile stakingLogs
 ```

-_The logs for above command will be stored at "$HOME/.razor/logs/stakingLogs.log" path_
+_The logs for the above command will be stored at the "$HOME/.razor/logs/stakingLogs.log" path_

 razor cli